- Eligibility criteria

-The grant program’s main objective is to provide financial support to efforts aimed at providing dental care to the underserved and other philanthropic endeavors related to dentistry throughout Wisconsin.
-The program philosophy seeks to increase access to, and education on, oral health care by encouraging volunteerism in the dental health professions community.
+The grant program offers financial support to Wisconsin projects and programs that provide dental care to the underserved and other philanthropic endeavors related to dentistry in Wisconsin.
+The program objective is to increase access to, and education about, oral health care by encouraging volunteerism in the dental health professions community.

 Guidelines for grant requests are as follows.

-Proposals of up to $10,000 by community-based, not-for-profit, oral health promotion programs primarily in the state of Wisconsin will be considered.
+Proposals of up to $5,000 by community-based, not-for-profit, oral health promotion programs located in the state of Wisconsin will be considered.

 Examples of qualified oral health promotions include:

 - Dental supplies, equipment and other operating expenses for a low-income dental clinic

 - Dental health education conducted at schools, health fairs and social agencies, via mobile dental clinics or outreach programs

 - Dental health education efforts in conjunction with preventive programs, such as fluoride and dental sealant application projects